Rajayne/NodePractice/README.md

 - If missing package.json, create empty jest.config.js
 - Run tests using command: jest NAME_OF_FILE
 - If only one test file, simply: jest
+- Describe can be used to group tests
+- Different types of Matchers can be used for testing